asdcid/Comparison-of-neighbour-joining-software/README.md

 ## Requirments
   **Script required**
   - timeout (https://github.com/pshved/timeout, for the CPU time and memory usage limitation)
-  - seqtk v1.3-r116-dirty (for subsampling the alignments)
+  - seqtk v1.3-r116-dirty (https://github.com/lh3/seqtk, for subsampling the alignments)
-  - IQ-TREE2 (for converte)
+  - IQ-TREE2 (https://github.com/iqtree/iqtree2, for converting the .newick format to distance matrix)
-  - cmpMatrix
+  - cmpMatrix (https://github.com/thomaskf/cmpMatrix, for calculating the root-mean-square difference between distance matrixs)

   **Software to compare** (can add or remove any software)
   - Decenttree